grpc/grpc.io/content/en/docs/guides/auth.md

   configured for POSIX filesystems.
 {{% /alert %}}

+#### Using OAuth token-based authentication

+OAuth 2.0 Protocol is the industry-standard protocol for authorization.
+It enables websites or applications to obtain limited access to user accounts using OAuth tokens.

+gRPC offers a set of simple APIs to integrate OAuth 2.0 into applications, streamlining authentication.

+At a high level, using OAuth token-based authentication includes 3 steps:

+1. Get or generate an OAuth token on client side.
+   * You can generate Google-specific tokens following instructions below.
+2. Create credentials with the OAuth token.
+   * OAuth token is always part of per-call credentials, you can also attach the per-call credentials to some channel credentials.
+   * The token will be sent to server, normally as part of HTTP Authorization header.
+3. Server side verifies the token.
+   * In most implementations, the validation is done using a server side interceptor.

+For details of how to use OAuth token in different languages, please refer to our examples below.

 #### Using Google token-based authentication

 gRPC applications can use a simple API to create a credential that works for